Reviews You Can Rely On

 Of the highest-rated models, the Max G2 is head and shoulders above the rest.
 It features 10-inch pneumatic tires along with front and rear suspension to provide a supremely smooth ride.
 The G2 is so easy to ride that “even a 74-year-old with knee problems will enjoy it” - we tested it.

 Trailing not too far behind are the Kqi3 Max, G4, and E2 Pro, which are all equipped with large pneumatic tires but lack any suspension system.
 Accordingly, they transfer minimal vibration through the handlebars and the deck (standing platform).
 The GXL V2 also has cushy air-filled tires but received slightly lower marks, likely because its smaller 8.5-inch tire size offers less insulation from cracks in the road.
+All of these felt totally adequate to handle normal bumpy terrain and sidewalk and driveway transitions.

 The E2 Plus, Superfun S1-A, and Hiboy S2 Pro find a balance between pneumatic and solid tire types with a maintenance-free hybrid tire.
 It uses rubber structures resembling vertical beams to support the tire's walls.
 This provides the durability of a solid tire without the correlated sacrifice to ride comfort (though pneumatic tires will offer more insulation).
 Conversely, models with small solid tires, like the Hiboy S2, provide a relatively rough ride - yet are still more comfortable than riding a skateboard.